 Over 143 million people will be displaced by 2050 in Africa, Latin America and South Asia if we do not take steps to address climate change (World Bank).
 We must act now.
 The Global Parliament of Mayors (GPM) has joined forces with the British Council to put a spotlight on city leaders and the importance of local action.

 Mayors are optimally placed to address local challenges associated with climate displacement, working in tandem with their national and regional counterparts.
-The GPM will support these city leaders with tools and resources to take local action to address this global challenge.
-With the project ‘Uniting Mayors for Local Solutions to Global Climate Challenges’, the GPM will empower city leaders, from the Global North and South, especially low-lying areas threatened by rising sea levels, to ensure that their voices are heard among decision-makers on the global climate emergency.
-The GPM will also ensure that the voices of women, young people and diverse voices are included in the debate.
-Join the project ‘Uniting Mayors for Local Solutions to Global Climate Challenges’ to take part in an innovative urban response to climate change and climate-related migration and drive real global change!
+With the project ‘Uniting Mayors for Local Solutions to Global Climate Challenges’ in 2021, the GPM has supported city leaders from the Global North and South, especially low-lying areas threatened by rising sea levels, with tools and resources to take local action to address this global challenge and to ensure that their voices are heard among decision-makers on the global climate emergency.
+The GPM has especially encouraged women and young people to take part in an innovative urban response to climate change and climate-related migration.

 Banjul, the Gambia